Pros and cons of hydroelectric power plant

 - Vast areas are required to collect water and many houses are submerged under water.

-Comparison between hydro and steam plant:
+Comparison between hydro vs steam plant

 - The initial installation cost of the steam power plant is high but the installation cost of a hydropower plant is higher.